 Both the British Linen Bank and the Union Bank of Scotland form part of the current Bank of Scotland.
-British Linen is still trading as a merchant bank as a subsidiary of Bank of Scotland (but no longer issues bank notes).
+British Linen is traded as a merchant bank as a subsidiary of Bank of Scotland from 1977 to 1999 (but did not issue bank notes).

 British Linen Bank One Pound Note - Issued in 1953 The British Linen Bank was founded in 1746, the same year as the Battle of Culloden.
-Originally it traded as the British Linen Company but despite the "British" in the name, it was very much a Scottish Bank.
+Originally it traded as the British Linen Company but despite the "British" in the name(due to being founded in the year of the Battle of Culloden) , it was very much a Scottish Bank.
 However, in 1919 it was taken over by Barclays Bank a large English organisation.
 Then in 1969 it was acquired by Bank of Scotland - with Barclays Bank acquiring a 35% stake in Bank of Scotland as a result (subsequently sold in the early 1980's).

 Union Bank of Scotland One Pound Note - Issued in 1951 The Union Bank of Scotland was founded in Scotland in 1830 and traded independently until 1952 when it merged with the Bank of Scotland.